September 28, 2009

 A shadow over every starlit thing.

 When I first launched Poets Online back in 1998, one of my inspirations for the prompts was the Addonizio and Laux book, The Poet's Companion: A Guide to the Pleasures of Writing Poetry.
-This year, Kim published a new book of inspiration called Ordinary Genius: A Guide for the Poet Within.
+Kim has since published a new book of inspiration called Ordinary Genius: A Guide for the Poet Within.
 It is a book of exercises and starting points.
 It's not prompts or a how-to, but it would be good for a writing course or for someone looking for some inspiration as they write.

 This month's prompt is straightforward.
 I took the table of contents from Ordinary Genius and made a few minor edits to it.
 Its four sections and 36 chapter titles are your starting place.
 Select any one of the 40 as your own poem's title and go to it.
 (You can see the full list on the September Poets Online prompt page.)